Portfolio > Two Friends (2020 - 2022)

 2022

 Symbolism is and continues to be important to the queer community.
-Often double coded, it allowed and continues to allow members of the community to communicate to the “in” crowd while also eluding would be persecutors.
+Often double coded, it allowed and continues to allow members of the community to communicate to the “in '' crowd while also eluding would be persecutors.
 This is apparent throughout queer art history.
-LGBTQ+ persons were consistently using symbology within “acceptable” works to talk about their inner feeling or socially “unacceptable” queerness.
+LGBTQ+ persons have consistently used symbology within “acceptable” works to talk about their inner feeling or socially “unacceptable” queerness.
 Many of these historical queer symbols appear within my work and are then explained and recognized within the “Index”.
 I seek to recognize and continue this visual queer history.

 Which brings me to deception.
 Often in my work I have sought to deceive the viewer, or at least hide from the viewer.
 Symbolism served this goal.
 I could create a work which, much like a page, had two faces.
 An outward facing confusing landscape of symbols which could only be interpreted by my internal index.
 An index which I was very careful to reveal incrementally and at times of my choosing.
-In this body of work it was important for me to include an “Index” which removed my ability to hide and also created a space for education about LGBTQ+ art history.
+In this body of work it was important for me to include an “Index” which explains symbols and removes my ability to hide.